-What is sexual intimacy?
-It’s talking during sex.
-This doesn’t mean you should start having a conversation about what’s for dinner later.
+One of the signs of an emotional connection is talking during sex.
+This doesn’t mean you should start discussing what’s for dinner later.

 You could also take a much sweeter approach and whisper sweet nothings to one another.
 Tell your spouse what you like about what you are doing, tell them you love them, and say how close you feel to them.

-Whatever words you choose, just remember that talking during sex is simply a way to keep your attention focused on one another during these sexually intimate moments.
+Whatever words you choose, remember that talking during sex is a way to keep your attention focused on one another during these sexually intimate moments.

 4. Engage in physical touch